-Liam Neeson sparked outrage with comments he made in a new interview about walking the streets armed with a club in hopes of killing a “black bastard” after a close friend said she was raped by a black man.
+Liam Neeson has angered fans with comments he made in a new interview about walking the streets with a club in hopes of killing a “Black bastard,” after a female friend said she was sexually assaulted by a Black man.

 The actor made the stunning confession to The Independent, while promoting his new action film Cold Pursuit.

-The Taken star didn’t reveal who was raped, as he recalled asking her to describe the attacker.
+The Taken star recalled asking the unidentified woman to describe her attacker.

 Neeson went on to say he became so angry that he wanted revenge.